phusion/passenger/src/agent/Core/SpawningKit/README.md

 Here is how SpawningKit is used.
 The caller supplies various parameters such as where the application is located, what language it's written in, what environment variables to apply, etc. SpawningKit then spawns the application process, checks whether the application spawned properly or whether it encountered an error, and then either returns an object that describes the resulting process or throws an exception that describes the failure.

-Reliability and visibility are core features in SpawningKit.
+Reliability and visibility are core features of SpawningKit.
 When SpawningKit returns, you know for sure whether the process started correctly or not.
 If the application did not start correctly, then the resulting exception describes the failure in a detailed enough manner that allows users to pinpoint the source of the problem.
 SpawningKit also enforces timeouts everywhere so that stuck processes are handled as well.

 **Table of contents**: